allegro/allegro.tech/_posts/2015-04-01-spring-boot-starter-handlebars.md

 tags: [java, spring, open source]
 ---

-Nowadays Spring Boot which makes easy to create standalone, production-grade Spring based applications and services gets more and more popular.
-Basically, among other things, it includes auto-configuration support for most of the Java-based template engines available today like Velocity, Thymeleaf, etc. Today we would like to add one more auto-configuration support for another popular template engine we actually got used to — [Handlebars](https://github.com/jknack/handlebars.java).
+Nowadays, Spring Boot that makes easy to create standalone, production-grade Spring based applications and services gets more and more popular.
+It offers e.g. auto-configuration support for most of the available Java-based template engines such as Velocity, Thymeleaf, etc. Today, we would like to add a solution that supports auto-configuration of other popular template engine we have recently got used to — [Handlebars](https://github.com/jknack/handlebars.java).
 Hopefully you might find this little piece of code useful.

 Follow [Spring Boot](http://projects.spring.io/spring-boot/) for further information about its [auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-auto-configuration) and other helpful features.

-### Usage
+### Use

-As you can expect for any Spring Boot starter the usage is pretty straightforward.
-Just add ``spring-boot-starter-handlebars`` to dependencies of your Spring Boot application.
+As you can expect for any Spring Boot starter its use is pretty straightforward.
+Just add **spring-boot-starter-handlebars** to dependencies of your Spring Boot application and your Handlebars templates will be picked up automatically from ``src/main/resources/templates``.

 ```groovy
 dependencies {